Eero Saarinen Rare and Early 'Womb' Chair in Grey Upholstery and Metal

 Eero Saarinen for Knoll, early model 'Womb' chair, fabric and metal, United States, design 1946-1948

 This shelled, cushioned lounge chair is designed between 1946 and 1948 by Eero Saarinen (1910-1961).
 The chair was a specific request by Florence Knoll (1917-2019), who thought it was time for a 'big one', because she got sick and tired of structured chairs that hold you in one position.
 The innovative woman strived for ‘a chair like a basket full of pillows – something I could curl up in’.
 This specific chair is an early model, since the shell is made out of metal, while later editions were produced with a fiberglass shell.
 Another difference between this model and the later productions is the opening in the backrest.
 This early model is very rare to find and for the collector a wonderful addition to the collection.

 Please note that we advise reupholstery before use.
-This can be done before shipping by our experienced craftsman in our own in-house restoration atelier.
+This item might contain some threadbare upholstery with loose seams and small stains.
+Reupholstery can be done before shipping by our experienced craftsmen and -women in our own in-house restoration atelier.
 With high attention for the original, they make sure every piece retains its value and is ready for the many years to come.
 We kindly ask you to contact our design experts for further information about the endless possibilities our restoration and upholstery atelier has to offer.
 Of course, a locally organized reupholstery is possible as well.